22 small business tax deductions for your return in 2026

 To qualify as a startup expense, the cost must be a normal deduction for an established business.
 But in this case, it’s a cost that you incurred before the business officially started operating.

-There are many startup expenses that may qualify for this deduction, such as:
+Many startup expenses may qualify for this deduction, such as:

 - Working with a business consultant